AGRINFO AGRINFO logo

 Proposal on new genomic techniques

 In 2001 the EU established rules for genetically modified organisms (GMOs) (Directive 2001/18/EC).
 Since then, new genomic techniques (NGTs) have been developed, which the European Commission believes can benefit farmers, consumers, and the environment.
 However, the current rules make it challenging for products from these NGTs to enter the EU market.
-So the Commission is proposing new rules with two different categories of NGT plants/ products.
+So the Commission has proposed new rules with two different categories of NGT plants/ products:

-The first category of plants/ products are considered equivalent to those produced through regular breeding, and will not have to follow current EU GMO rules (Directive 2001/18/EC and Regulation 1830/2003).
-They only need to be notified/verified by the EU (but not risk assessed) before being introduced to the market.
+• plants/ products considered equivalent to those produced through regular breeding will not have to follow current EU GMO rules (Directive 2001/18/EC and Regulation 1830/2003) – they only need to be notified/verified by the EU (but not risk assessed) before being introduced to the market

-The second category are NGT plants/ products not equivalent to those produced by conventional breeding.
-These must undergo risk assessment and authorisation under the existing GMO rules.
+• NGT plants/ products not equivalent to those produced by conventional breeding must undergo risk assessment and authorisation under the existing GMO rules.

 Regulation on plastic materials/articles to come into contact with foods

-Regulation (EU) 2022/1616 on recycled plastic materials and articles intended to come into contact with foods repeals the previous rules (Regulation (EC) No 282/2008).
-The new legislation forms part of the measures being brought forward under the EU Circular Economy Action Plan (CEAP).
+Regulation 2025/351 introduces purity requirements for substances obtained from waste and natural materials, and adds quality control rules on good manufacturing practice.
+These rules form part of the measures being brought forward under the EU Circular Economy Action Plan (CEAP).
 The changes are designed to reduce dependency on raw materials, boost the market for recycled plastics, and ensure that recycled plastics are safe when used in contact with food.
-Components of food contact materials can transfer from packaging materials into food, affecting not only the safety of the food but also the quality, taste, smell, and appearance.
-The new Regulation sets out rules to ensure the safety of these materials, including the decontamination of plastic during recycling, and regulation of all recycling processes.
-Recycling installations located outside the EU must be on the EU register, and must fully comply with the new Regulation, if their recycled plastic is to be used on food products placed on the EU market.
+Components of FCM can transfer from packaging materials into food, affecting not only the safety of the food but also the quality, taste, smell, and appearance.
+The rules ensure the safety of these materials, including the decontamination of plastic during recycling, and regulation of all recycling processes.
+Recycling installations located outside the European Union must be on the EU register, and must fully comply with the new Regulation, if their recycled plastic is to be used on food products placed on the EU market.

 Packaging

-The new rules mean stricter sustainability requirements on all food packaging, which will also apply to non-EU suppliers of packaged food to the EU market.
+The Packaging and Packaging Waste Regulation 2025/40 sets new rules with stricter sustainability requirements for all food packaging, which will also apply to non-EU suppliers of packaged food to the EU market.

-- There will be new limits on concentrations of polyfluorinated alkyl substances (PFAS) in packaging.
+• There will be new limits on concentrations of substances of concern, including polyfluorinated alkyl substances (PFAS) in packaging.

-- There will be restrictions on the use of certain packaging materials, including a ban on single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg, and a requirement that all sticky labels attached to fruit and vegetables are compostable.
+• Certain packaging materials will be banned, including single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg.
+All sticky labels attached to fruit and vegetables will have to be compostable.

 Policy framework for biobased plastics and biodegradable or combustible plastics